Is Being a Mechanic a Good Career?

 - Aircraft maintenance training averages between $35,000 and $56,000.

 Training costs can be lowered, sometimes drastically, with financial aid for those who qualify.
 Popular forms of financial aid include grants, scholarships, and student loans.
 Your school's financial aid department should be able to help you review and understand your options.

 Few mechanic roles require state licensing or certification.
 Still, if options are available to you, you should consider certification.
 Certified mechanics over time can earn an overall higher pay throughout their career, and meet the criteria for more job openings/advancements.

 - Automotive and diesel mechanics: No certification required.
 However, once requirements have been met, it is encouraged to get ASE certified.

 - Small engine and marine mechanics: No certification required, but you will have the opportunity to pursue manufacturer certifications.

-- Aircraft mechanics: No certification required.
-Having certification from the Federal Aviation Administration (FAA) can help your career, and schools help prepare you for the exams.
+- Aircraft mechanics: You must have certification from the Federal Aviation Administration (FAA).
+Schools help prepare you for the exams.

 - Motorcycle mechanics: You will need a driver’s license with a motorcycle endorsement, in the event that you need to drive the motorcycle to complete a diagnostic repair.

 - Automotive mechanics averaged $49,690.